From daily notes to stakeholder reports

 Total time: thirty to forty minutes for the whole week.
 Without the source-and-lens model, the same set of reports used to take me two-plus hours and frequently got skipped.

 The thirty-minute version isn’t lower quality.
-In some ways it’s higher, because the framing rules don’t drift across reports — the manager always gets outcome-led reports, the team always gets in-flight-led reports, the format is consistent enough that the audience knows what to look for.
-The communication compounds, the way good communication does.
+In some ways it’s higher, because the framing rules don’t drift across reports and each audience knows what to look for.